 Scan the room you are in now.
 What items do you see that you may toss in the trash once broken?
 Or before you recycle that item, could it be used in your latest craft project?
 Typically, items are created with a single purpose in mind.
 But there can be more than one use for an item, usually.

 For example, what about the shirt or jeans you are wearing?
 If you get a hole, stain or a button goes missing, what do you typically do with these clothing items?
 Donation is not usually an option for clothes with these issues.
 However, can you repair a missing button?
 If the stain is too deep or the hole too large, what about reusing your clothing to make one of these items!

 Sometimes the skills we need are not something in our wheelhouse and that’s okay!
 There are others who enjoy fixing buttons and resoling shoes and many local shops provide these services.
 If it’s not something that is affordable, consider timebanking.
 Timebanking is a great way for the community share skills without paying.
-Locally, the Cowry Collective is an organization that provides ways to connect with others who have skills that you need.

 Instead of buying something new or throwing materials away, how can you repurpose items you may need or want?
 It’s time to put your creative hat on and roll up your sleeves to refine your DIY skills.
 Online videos, blogs and the library are great resources to help you gain new skills.
 Perennial has low cost classes to learn new skills while creating a great DIY project from materials that would have otherwise gone to the landfill.
 Refab sells second-hand hardware and building materials at a lower cost and that are perfect for your DIY projects.

 It’s important to think about our thought process of waste reduction, so we don’t overlook the other uses materials may have.
 Once we open our mind up to rethinking, the possibilities are endless for reuse and repair!

 Go the extra step and think ahead.
 If you need to buy new, consider if the new item could have an alternative use when you are finished with it.